Edition for Web Developers — Last Updated 3 June 2023

 attribute is ignored.

-If the user did not confirm the page navigation, set unloadPromptCanceled to true.
+If the user did not confirm the page navigation, then set unloadPromptCanceled to true.

 Set navigable's active session history entry's document state's reload pending to true.